How to Wash a Quilt Properly: Quick and Easy Guide

 Choosing the right laundry detergent can affect how well your quilt is cleaned.
 After all, everyone wants their heirloom quilt to stay clean and comfortable

-Get a detergent that won’t damage your quilt, but with enough cleaning power to eliminate dirt and stains.
+Get a detergent that won’t damage your quilt, but with enough cleaning power to eliminate dirt and blemishes.

 Consider using quilt soap for more delicate fabrics, as these products are free from dyes and other artificial ingredients.